-initial recognition and measurement
+(i) Initial recognition and measurement

 At initial recognition, financial asset is measured at its fair value plus, in the case of a financial asset not at fair value through profit or loss, transaction costs that are directly attributable to the acquisition of the financial asset.
 Transaction costs of financial assets carried at fair value through profit or loss are expensed in profit or loss.
-However, trade receival contain a significant financing component are measured at transaction price.
+However, trade receivables that do not contain a significant financing component are measured at transaction price.

-(iii) Subsequent measurement
+(ii) Subsequent measurement